zachharkey/grunt-nautilus/README.md

 ## App-Js Task

-The `appjs` task allows you to specify a new module for your Javascript application using either of the 3 available levels, `core, feature and util`.
-The `module` argument is used to name the module as it will exist on the global `app` object.
+The `appjs` task allows you to specify a new module for your Javascript application using either of the 3 available levels, `core`, `feature` and `util`.
+The module argument is used to name the module as it will exist on the global `app` object.
 The following describes how files will be generated for you:

 ```
 # Creates app/feature/app.home.js